isaacnmm/pestpolicy-hugo2XX/content/posts/best-mosquito-yard-spray/index.md

 Its available in a 32-oz bottle, which is enough to treat around 5000 square feet of your yard or lawn.

-Once sprayed, this [mosquito killer](https://pestpolicy.com/best-mosquito-killer/) keeps your yard on lawn protected from pests for up to 12 weeks.
+Once sprayed, this [mosquito killer](https://pestpolicy.com/best-mosquito-killer/)keeps your yard on lawn protected from pests for up to 12 weeks.
 This is quite a long period compared to its competitors.
 You dont have to dilute the concentrate manually as in many products in the market.
 With the QuickFlip hose-end attachment, the insecticide concentrate mixes with water automatically as you spray.

 This saves you time spent in diluting and alleviates the use of spray bottles.